rgrannell1/jCheck/README.md

 > Alexander Pope.

 You want to verify that your programs work.
-The best way to test any assumption is to try disprove it by experimentation, excepting your assumption only when no counterexample can be found.
+The best way to test any assumption is to try disprove it by experimentation and only accept your assumption when no counterexample can be found.

-Choosing good test-cases by hand is hard; you will be biased towards picking small test cases, you will use a small sample-size, and testing known-corner cases is second best to testing unknown corner cases, which are the real source of failures.
+Choosing good test-cases by hand is hard; you will be biased towards picking small test cases, you will use a small sample-size, and testing known-corner cases is second best to testing unknown corner cases, the real source of failures.
 Random sampling inputs is the only reliable way to test.

 The limiting factor to testing is your patience.
 Test-cases are data, and manually entering data